Rossy de Palma: Life and career

 Born in Palma de Mallorca, her parents are from Avilés, Asturias where she spent summers in her childhood.
 One of her nephews is TPA journalist Giuseppe Montoto.
 In the 1980s, during the Movida cultural movement, she moved to Madrid.

 In 1984, she founded the pop music group Peor Impossible, for which she was a singer and a dancer.
 In 1986, she met Pedro Almodóvar in a café in Madrid.
 He was impressed by her performance during one of the group's concerts.
 He proposed a role in his next film, Law of Desire.
 Rossy lent some of her personal dresses to Carmen Maura, who was playing the lead trans female character of the film, Tina Quintero.

-Her first major role was in 1988, in Almodóvar's Women on the Verge of a Nervous Breakdown, and she would go on to be one of Almodóvar's recurring cast.
+Her first major role was in 1988, in Almodóvar's Women on the Verge of a Nervous Breakdown, and she went on to be one of Almodóvar's recurring collaborators.
 She modeled for designers Jean-Paul Gaultier, Thierry Mugler, and Sybilla.
 She then appeared in Robert Altman's 1994 satirical fashion film Prêt-à-Porter, and in the music video of George Michael's "Too Funky" song.

 She has two children and currently lives in Paris, where she acts and models.
 As of 2010, she is a theater actress, charity spokeswoman for the Ghanaian charity OrphanAid Africa, and the face of luxury ad campaigns.
-In 2007, she released a perfume line under her name with Etat libre d'Orange.
+In 2007, she released a perfume line under her name with État libre d'Orange.
 In 2009, she posed nude in an information campaign on breast cancer for the magazine Marie Claire.
 She was selected to be on the jury for the main competition section of the 2015 Cannes Film Festival.
 In 2022, Rossy de Palma was appointed UNESCO Goodwill Ambassador for cultural diversity.